Frederic Church: A Painter’s Pilgrimage

 Reynolda House Museum of American Art, Winston-Salem, NC, February 8, 2018–May 13, 2018

 Wadsworth Atheneum Museum of Art, Hartford, CT, June 2, 2018–August 26, 2018

 This exhibition has been organized by the Detroit Institute of Arts.
 Generous support for the exhibition has been provided by the Terra Foundation for American Art and the Henry Luce Foundation.
 Additional support has been provided by the National Endowment for the Arts.
 A significant loan of objects has been provided by Cooper Hewitt, Smithsonian Design Museum.

-Major support provided by Duff Ashmead & Eric Ort and Sharon & Henry Martin.
+Generous support provided by Duff Ashmead & Eric Ort, The Cheryl Chase and Stuart Bear Family Foundation, and Sharon & Henry Martin.